 FERC regulations under 18 CFR 380.12(m) requires applicants address the potential hazard to the public from failure of facility components resulting from accidents or natural catastrophes, how these events would affect reliability, and what design features and procedures have been used to reduce potential hazards.
-In addition, 18 CFR 380.12(0)(14) require an applicant to demonstrate how they would comply with 49 CFR 193 and NFPA 59A.
-In addition, all LNG facilities, as defined in 49 CFR 193, once constructed, must comply with the requirements of 49 CFR 193 and would be subject to DOT's inspection and enforcement programs.
+In addition, 18 CFR 380.12(o)(14) require an applicant to demonstrate how they would comply with 49 CFR 193 and NFPA 59A.
+In addition, all facilities, once constructed, must comply with the requirements of 49 CFR 193 and would be subject to DOT's inspection and enforcement programs.
 DOT regulations under 49 CFR 193 have some specific requirements on designs to withstand certain loads (e.g., wind) from natural hazards and also incorporates by reference NFPA 59A (2001 and 2006 editions) and ASCE 7-05 and ASCE 7-93 via NFPA 59A (2001).

-NFPA 59A (2001) Section 2.1.1(c) also requires that DWLNG consider the effects of natural hazards, such as flooding, storm surge, and seismic activities, for the plant site location.
-This is covered in DOT PHMSA's LOD on 49 CFR 193 Subpart B. However, the LOD does not address whether the facilities are designed appropriately against these hazards, which would be part of 49 CFR 193 Subpart C with the exception of wind loads, which are covered in 49 CFR 193 Subpart B and are covered in the LOD.
-If authorized and constructed, all LNG facilities, as defined by 49 CFR 193, would be subject to DOT's inspection and enforcement programs.
-The marine facilities would be subject to 33 CFR 127, which requires, if the waterfront facility handling LNG is in a region subject to earthquakes, that the piers and wharves must be designed to resist earthquake forces.
-In addition, USCG regulations under 33 CFR 127 incorporate by reference certain portions of NFPA 59A (1994) and ASCE 7-88 via NFPA 59A (1994).
-However, USCG regulations do not provide criteria for a region subject to earthquakes or the earthquake forces the piers and wharves are to withstand and the NFPA 59A (1994) section referenced in 33 CFR 127 is for seismic design only and is applicable to stationary LNG containers, which would not be under 33 CFR 127.
-Therefore, we evaluated the basis of design for all LNG facilities for all natural hazards under FERC jurisdiction, including those under DOT and USCG jurisdiction.
+The Project facilities must be constructed to satisfy the design requirements of 49 CFR 193, NFPA 59A (2001), NFPA 59A (2006) for LNG storage tanks, and all facilities would be subject to DOT's inspection and enforcement program.
 In addition, the facilities would be constructed to the requirements in the 2012 International Building Code, ASCE 7-05, and ASCE 7-10 for seismic design.
-These standards require various structural loads to be applied to the design of the facilities, including live (i.e., dynamic) loads, dead (i.e., static) loads, and environmental loads from extreme events, such as earthquakes, tsunamis, seiche, hurricanes, tornadoes, floods, rain, ice, snow, regional subsidence, sea level rise, landslides, wildfires, volcanic activity, and geomagnetism.
+These regulations and standards require various structural loads to be applied to the design of the facilities, including live (i.e., dynamic) loads, dead (i.e., static) loads, and environmental loads from extreme events, such as earthquakes, tsunamis, seiche, hurricanes, tornadoes, floods, rain, ice, snow, regional subsidence, sea level rise, landslides, wildfires, volcanic activity, and geomagnetism.
 FERC staff evaluated the design basis for the environmental loads as described more fully for the various natural hazards below.
-In addition, FERC staff recommend in section 4.13.1.6 that DWLNG file final design information (e.g., drawings, specifications, and calculations) and associated quality assurance and control procedures with the documents stamped and sealed by the professional engineer of record.
-If the Project is authorized and constructed, DWLNG would install equipment in accordance with its final design.
-In addition, we recommend in section 4.13.1.6 that DWLNG file settlement results during hydrostatic tests of the LNG storage containers and periodically thereafter to verify settlement is as expected and does not exceed the applicable criteria in API 620, API 625, API 653, and ACI 376.
+In addition, FERC staff generally recommend companies provide final design information (e.g., drawings, specifications, and calculations) and associated quality assurance and control procedures with the documents stamped and sealed by the professional engineer of record.
+If a project is authorized and constructed, the company would install equipment in accordance with its final design.
+In addition, FERC staff generally recommend companies provide settlement results during hydrostatic tests of the LNG storage containers and periodically thereafter to verify settlement is as expected and does not exceed the applicable criteria in API 620, API 625, API 653, and ACI 376.